 In the library desk area (before the access gates)

-- 38 study places, including 4 with login PCs
+- 38 study places, including 4 with PCs (login with UvAnetID)

-- 4 general access PCs and 15-minute login PCs - access to digital collection
+- 4 public access PCs - access to the digital collection, for all visitors

 - printing, copying and scanning facilities (with student ID, staff ID or library card)